Prehistoric Art Timeline

 600 BCE

 This is associated with a wide variety of races, including the Azilian Ofnet Man (Bavaria); several types of Cro-Magnon Man, brachycephalic humans (short-skulled), dolichocephalic humans (long-skulled).
-The Mesolithic is a transitional era between the hunter-gatherer culture of the Upper Paleolithic, and the farming culture of the Neolithic.
+The Mesolithic is a transitional era between the chipped-tool, hunter-gatherer culture of the Upper Paleolithic, and the polished-tool, farming culture of the Neolithic.
 In areas with no ice (eg. the Middle East), people transitioned quite rapidly from hunting/gathering to agriculture.
 Their Mesolithic period was therefore short, and often referred to as the Epi-Paleolithic or Epipaleolithic.
-In 10,000 BCE we witness the end of the Pleistocene geological epoch and the beginning of Holocene Epoch.
+10,000 BCE marks the end of the Pleistocene geological epoch and the start of the Holocene.
 Start of Chinese Pottery.

-Cuevas de las Manos (Cave of the Hands), stencils, paintings, Argentina, the earliest known prehistoric art of the American continent.
-Large quantity of Stone Age artifacts found at Fell's Cave in Patagonia and Blackwater Draw in eastern New Mexico (Clovis culture).
+Cueva de las Manos (Cave of the Hands), stencils, paintings, Argentina, the most famous example of Mesolithic art in the Americas.
+Large finds of Stone Age artifacts at Fell's Cave in Patagonia and Blackwater Draw in eastern New Mexico (Clovis culture).

 Pachmari Hills: sandstone rock drawings, paintings, India.

-Wonderwerk Cave engravings of geometric designs, ideomorphs, animals, South Africa.
+Wonderwerk Cave engravings of geometric designs, ideograms, animals, South Africa.

 People settle on the banks of the River Nile.